 A cab from the airport to the city center runs about 35 euros during the day and 50 at night; a commuter train (Metro Line 3) also run to Syntagma Station every half-hour for around 10 euros.
 Once in Athens, the subway is sparkling and efficient, if not particularly wide-reaching (the subway was built for the Athens Olympics in 2004, but archeology precludes a dense network).
 Buses are plentiful if erratic, and be warned that the city’s few trams are painfully slow.
 Cabs are inexpensive, but be aware that many cabbies don’t speak great English (locals recommend the TaxiBeat app).
 Have your destinations in writing to show your driver in a pinch.

 Greek cuisine is easy to underestimate—but once you’ve eaten it, hard to forget.
-Ingredients are simple (a Greek salad is, after all, just tomatoes, cubed cukes, feta and olive oil) but it’s the quality, and salt-of-the-earth flavor that surprise and satisfy the tastebuds.
+Ingredients are simple (a Greek salad is, after all, just tomatoes, cubed cukes, feta, and olive oil) but it’s the quality, and salt-of-the-earth flavor that surprise and satisfy the tastebuds.
 Baked dishes are hearty, with lamb the meat of choice.
 Fish and seafood are utterly sublime, as would be expected considering the omnipresent sea.
 Herbs and spices are often homegrown, and try local iterations of ouzo and raki to cleanse your palate between courses.
 Remember, Greeks usually eat communally.
 End your meal with a dessert dripping with local honey, like baklava, to ensure sweet dreams.

 Cultural history is inescapable in Athens, and we’re talking about classical history going back millennia.
 At the same time, the city absolutely vibrates with contemporary culture as well, including live music, the visual and performing arts, design and fashion, all produced and heartily consumed by young Greeks alongside an increasing faction of expats settling here.
 Framing it all is both a strong bohemian, DIY art scene as well as evidence of wealthy patronage—recently built world-class cultural centers carry names like Onassis and Niarchos.

 As chaotic as Athens can be, the Greek capital is a wonderful place to discover with children.
 Take older offspring to see the city’s endless classical treasures (before arriving, it’s a good idea read about Greek mythology to set up anticipation and understanding); smaller ones always enjoy a day at the city’s beaches, a break in the National Gardens, or an outing to the zoo.
 And because Greeks are a family-oriented people, kids are generally welcome in restaurants and tavernas, sometimes way past bedtime.
+Context Travel, a partner of AFAR, conducts special family tours of the Parthenon and Acropolis that includes skip-the-line tickets and a guide who specializes both in Greek history and kids.

 Kimberly Bradley is an American writer living in Berlin and Vienna, but her love affair with Greece in general and Athens in particular dates to the early 1990s.
 Read her writings on travel and culture at kimberly-bradley.com.